Natural Numbers

 FAQs on Natural Numbers

-What are Natural Numbers in Math?
+What are Natural Numbers in Maths?

-What Are the Four Basic Properties of Natural Numbers in Math?
+What are the Four Basic Properties of Natural Numbers in Math?

 - Closure property